A happy family of three generations taking a family photo

 Trusts for Minors

 This irrevocable trust protects the welfare of minor children until they reach adulthood.
 Some trusts for minors provide for a child’s health, education, maintenance, and support during childhood.
-Others only distribute funds when the child reaches a specific age or achieves a particular goal, like graduating college.
+Others only distribute funds when the child reaches a specific age or achieves a particular goal, like graduating from college.

 Special Needs Trust